 Automation in the Cannabis Industry

 Corso System’s roots are in Nevada.
-And while Nevada wasn’t the first state to adopt cannabis legalization, Corso Systems was working in Reno at a REALLY HUGE BUILDING the day it became legal.
+While Nevada wasn’t the first state to adopt cannabis legalization, Corso Systems was working in Reno at a REALLY HUGE BUILDING the day it became legal.
 The news was dominated by the stories of how the State’s Tax Assessor declared a state of emergency to expedite processing of retail location applications to get more of that sweet tax revenue.
-Fast forward a few years to now, where cannabis is legal in 34 states and Washington DC, with frequent discussions about legalization at the Federal level happening in Congress as we speak.
+Fast forward a few years to now, where cannabis is legal in 41 states and Washington DC, with frequent discussions about legalization at the Federal level happening in Congress as we speak.

-For Corso Systems, this means we have started thinking about how we can play a role in this next industry revolution, and we have some ideas.
+At Corso Systems, this means we have started thinking about how we can play a role in this next industry revolution, and we have some ideas.

-Food and Beverage
+Food and Beverage Similarities

 Regulation

 Unsurprisingly, the cannabis industry is heavily regulated.
-This makes total sense—many industries are—especially food and beverage which has a lot of overlap with cannabis.
+This makes total sense, many industries are, especially food and beverage which has a lot of overlap with cannabis.

 The main difference for cannabis is that the level of track and traceability required by regulation is much higher than most industries.
 This is where each state dictates a “seed to sale” system where the manufacturing process is tracked from the seed stage of the plant, all the way through to consumers the finished products at a dispensary.